Tension of the first two sets caused cramping in entire body-Alcaraz

 The 20-year-old Spaniard, who was beaten 6-3 5-7 6-1 6-1, lost the first set to the Serbian after an hour-long fight.

-He bounced back to win the second needing more than an hour before cramps forced him to take a medical timeout at 1-1 in the third.
+He bounced back to win the second before cramps forced him to take a medical timeout at 1-1 in the third.
+But his game then collapsed.

-His game, however, collapsed, allowing his opponent to book his final spot.

 "I disappointed myself honestly, and in a match like this, coming to this match with great feeling, feeling great physically, and cramping at the end of the second set, beginning of the third set, it was really disappointing," Alcaraz said.